-Will release Race 3 in China: Salman Khan
+Salman Khan: Will release Race 3 in China

-Bollywood superstar Salman Khan, who is not only acting but also looking after the business part of his forthcoming film Race 3, says China is opening up as a good market for Indian cinema.
+Bollywood superstar Salman Khan, who is not only acting but also producing his forthcoming film Race 3, says China is opening up as a good market for Indian cinema.
+Race 3 is releasing on June 15.

-During a media interaction here, he was asked if as a producer and distributor of the film, he thinks China is a potential market.
+During a media interaction, he was asked if as a producer and distributor of Race 3, he thinks China is a potential market.

 Salman said: “China is a good market for our cinema.
 We have released Bajrangi Bhaijaan.
 We are releasing Sultan in China and we will release Race 3 also.
 I think we need to increase our number of theatres.
 Right now, we are still surviving on around 5,000 screens where China has extended to more than 40,000 screens.
 So, I think once our screen number increases, we will be able to have such business. ”